COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 ### 4.1  Front matter and definitions

-1. The first line contains the CIF2.0 identifier with no trailing whitespace.
+1. The first line consists of the `#\#CIF_2.0` identifier with no trailing white space.
-2. Between the first line and the data block header is an arbitrary multi-line comment, consisting of a series of lines commencing with a hash character.
+2. Between the first line and the data-block header is an arbitrary multi-line comment, consisting of a series of lines commencing with a hash character.
 The comment-folding convention is not used.
-3. A single blank line precedes the data block header.
+3. A single blank line precedes the data-block header.
 4. The final character in the file is a new line (`\n`).
-5. A single blank line follows the data block header.
+5. A single blank line follows the data-block header.
-6. `data` is lowercase in the data block header.
+6. `data_` is lower case in the data block header.
 7. The first definition is the `Head` category.
 8. A category is presented in order: category definition, followed by all data names in alphabetical order, followed by child categories.